Welcome to Year 2, 3 & 4's class page

 Our teacher is Miss Willett and our Teaching Assistant is Miss Hetherington.

-P.E is every Monday afternoon.
+P.E is every Monday and Tuesday afternoon.
 However, the children should have their kit everyday so that we can be flexible with our timetable.
 Children who do not bring their kit will have to sit out of the P.E session, and I will inform parents at the end of the day if this has happened.

 Bury Rangers is every Wednesday afternoon.
 Please make sure the children have their forest kit and suitable coats and welly boots/walking boots.